 The assignment of a credit value should also take into consideration the total expected workload for students enrolled in the course.
 Although workload is not currently defined by UBC, a typical undergraduate student takes 15 course credits in each of Winter terms 1 and 2.
-The total workload for a 3 credit course should therefore approximate to one day per week of the student's time (8-9 hours per week).
-Thus all required components of a 3 credit course should be reasonably achieved within this time frame and other credit values should be apportioned accordingly.
+The total workload for a 3-credit course should therefore approximate to one day per week of the student's time (8-9 hours per week).
+Thus, all required components of a 3-credit course should be reasonably achieved within this time frame and other credit values should be apportioned accordingly.

-Credit value may be expressed as either a fixed value (CRSE 100 (3)), or a variable value (CRSE 100 (3-6) or CRSE 100 (3/6)).
+Credit value may be expressed as either a fixed value (CRSE 100 (3)) or a variable value (CRSE 100 (3-6)).

 Variable credit value listed in the format "(3-6)" indicates that the course may be taken for any number of credits from 3 to 6 inclusive (i.e. 3, 4, 5, or 6 credits).
-The format "(3/6)" indicates that the course will be offered for either 3 credits or 6 credits.

-Where the parentheses are followed immediately by "c," (i.e. CRSE 100 (3-6) c) the credit value of the course will be determined by the student in consultation with the department (often used for directed studies courses).
+Where the parentheses are followed immediately by "c" (i.e. CRSE 100 (3-6) c) the credit value of the course will be determined by the student in consultation with the department (often used for directed studies courses).
 Where the parentheses are followed immediately by "d" (i.e. CRSE 100 (3-6) d) the credit value of the course in any particular session will be determined by the department (often used for special topics courses).
 In all cases, the maximum credit value listed is that which may be obtained by a student during the complete program of study, not in a single year, or a single offering of a course.

-A credit value of zero (0) credits is applied to courses that relate to theses and dissertations, practica, and exchange terms.
+A credit value of zero (0) credits is applied to courses that relate to theses and dissertations, practica and exchange terms.
 The use of the zero (0) credit option is not permitted in other instances.

-Cross-listed Courses, Equivalencies and Credit Exclusion Statements
+Co-located Courses, Equivalencies and Credit Exclusion Statements